Improve CKD Chronic Kidney Disease With Nephrologist Sean Hashmi & Renal Dietitian Michele Crosmer With Plant Based Nutrition

 I’m not a Dr or health professional.
 So talk to a professional before trying anything.
 Just starting to learn about this.
 So right now the article is just a bunch of random notes not organized in any specific way.
 Some info may be wrong or may even harm or kill you.
-If any Dr’s or dietitians want to offer me any corrections or advice it’s gladly accepted. 🙂 My advice is for someone in stage 3b.
+If any Dr’s or dietitians want to offer me any corrections or advice it’s gladly accepted. 🙂 These notes are based on my dads current stage 3b disease.
 My pops is 73.
 Has high blood pressure, heart disease (stents, heart 2 heart attacks and quad bypass ) & high cholesterol.
 Not in dialysis or stage 5.

 I just saw a registered dietitian and she was basically no help at all.
 No explaining anything.
-Granted she wasn’t a renel dietitian, but the info and advice she gave me I could of done that out of 6th grade.
-Yep that bad…
+Granted she wasn’t a renal dietitian (they don’t offer that option), but the info and advice she gave me I could of done that out of 6th grade.
+Yep that bad… And this was from Stanford Hospital.

 Terms not familiar with / acronyms of dietitians: